sivaganesh1988/AutoTestBot/README.md

-# Welcome users bot sample
+# AutoSanityBot for APIs

-This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to welcome users when they join the conversation.
+This bot has been created using [Bot Framework](https://dev.botframework.com) and openapi-generator.

-This sample is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure.

 ## Prerequisites